heartever/SPMattack/README.md

 Note that with different compilers or configurations the target addresses may change, so some changes to the addresses need to be made to the SPM attacks code (please refer to [our paper](https://heartever.github.io/files/leaky.pdf) to know which pages are used).

 Then you could load the kernel module, run the victim program and unload the kernel module.
-Use `dmesg` to find the output of the kernel module.Usange of graphene-sgx:
+Use `dmesg` to find the output of the kernel module.